Moza bint Nasser: Areas of work and philanthropy

+Baraem, "the first Pan-Arabic preschool channel", was said to have launched "under her patronage" in 2009, and she was given credit by Executive General Manager of Al Jazeera Children’s Channel at the time for Baraem having stemmed from her "full vision".

-She has said that she is not a feminist.
-Her EEF, Education Above All program requires non-Qatari female students who wish to study to provide a "signed consent letter and undertaking by family guardian (allowing EAA to access and confirm private information of the family)."
+According to Human Rights Watch, Sheikha Moza's Education Above All scholarship program requires non-Qatari female students who wish to study to provide a "signed consent letter and undertaking by family guardian (allowing EAA to access and confirm private information of the family)."

 In 2010, she played a key role in the campaign to host the 2022 FIFA World Cup.
 She denies the accusations of Qatari corruption in the FIFA world cup process.

-In 2020, A book, called, Pregnancy and Miscarriage in Qatar: Women, Reproduction and the State, published the changing role of women in Qatari society and analyses how Qatari women navigate the competing expectations placed upon them, in which Sheikha Moza played an essential role in reflecting the nation as a centre of Arab modernity, availing themselves of the new opportunities in work, politics and public life.
+In 2020, a book called Pregnancy and Miscarriage in Qatar: Women, Reproduction and the State discussed the changing role of women in Qatari society, and analysed how Qatari women navigate the competing expectations placed upon them, in which Sheikha Moza played an essential role in reflecting the nation as a centre of Arab modernity, availing themselves of the new opportunities in work, politics and public life.
+Sheikha Moza herself has sought to clarify that she is "not a feminist".